league-curriculum/Python-Apprentice/docs/source/getting_started.md

 Let us know your Github name so we can track your progress by filling out and submitting this form:

 <iframe src="/forms/github.html" width="600" height="250" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+If you aren't a League student you can skip it, but we'd still love to know who you are.

 ## 3: Get the Source Code